sne-syn/basic-blog/src/markdown-pages/article.md

 With cable, we can connect one computer with another, and it will create a point-to-point connection.
 But how to connect several devices in one network and share data among them?
 To make multiple connections possible, we have to link several devices into one network and label them to ensure that the data has both: an address for the machine that sent the message and the one the message was intended for.
 Local Area Network(LAN) is a technique to create a relatively small network of close-by machines.
 LAN is a collection of linked devices stationed in one physical location, such as a building, office, or home.
 One of the most famous communication protocols for LANs widely used today is the Ethernet, created in the early 70s.
 Ethernet uses a Media Access Control (MAC) address to point a sender and a receiver of transmitted data in LANs, mentioning them in the Ethernet frames header.
 MAC addresses are unique for every computer and assigned by the device manufacturer.
 To connect several devices with unique MAC addresses into LAN, we have to use a network device.
 One of the most basic and straightforward devices is a Hub.
 A hub allows a connection to lots of computers and transmits data through cables.
-It doesn't know how to read the headers of shared data and sends it to every device in a network.
-Then every device will check the frame's header and accept the data or ignore it if it isn't a receiver.
+It doesn't know how to read the headers of shared data, so choose to send it to every device in a network.
+Then those devices will check the frame's header and accept the data or ignore it if it isn't a receiver.
 This approach creates a lot of noise in the network and causes data collisions if several computers simultaneously transmit data.
 The protocol, called Carrier Sense Multiple Access with Collision Detection (CSMA/CD), knows how to deal with collisions.
 The idea behind the protocol is that only one computer is allowed to transmit data while others are waiting silently for some period, calculated by an exponential backoff algorithm, before trying to re-transmit data.

 But what if we want to connect a lot of devices and not wait for the moment of silence?
 For more extensive networks, switches will be a better choice.
 A switch is a smart network device that contains information about the MAC addresses of the connected devices as a list.
 In contrast to the hub, it reviews the packets of data and directs them to the destination without collisions.